Bullfrog-Labs/bullfrog/bfr/bookmarks-sync/README.md

 # Setup

-    pip3 install -r requirements.txt
+    . ./activate_venv.sh
+    . ./setup_venv.sh

 # Scripts

 ## login_pocket.py

 Use this script to "log in" to pocket by fetching an access token using your consumer key.
-Find your consumer key at the pocket developer portal.
+Find your consumer key at the Pocket developer portal after creating a Pocket application here: http://getpocket.com/developer/apps/new.

     python3 login_pocket.py --log-level=DEBUG --login --consumer-key=<consumer key from pocket>

 When the auth URL is displayed, open it in your browser and approve the oauth connection.
+The access_token and consumer_key will be printed out in the logs.

-To use the pocket api you need an access_token and a consumer_token.
-See main.py for an example.
+To use the Pocket API, you need this access_token and consumer_key.
+See main.py for example usage of these tokens.

 ## main.py